Crea tu primer proyecto fotográfico

 4. Keep learning.

 The photographic technique you know may be valid but to develop your project, don’t stay alone with what you know how to do.
-To take good photos you must not stop training, so dare to discover new techniques and make the most of them you can to enrich your project.
+To take good photos you must not stop training, so dare to discover new techniques and make the most of them to enrich your project.

 .